kartiksaste123/working_ram/README.md

-# RAM-based Secure File Sharing
+# RAM-based Secure File Sharing (Streamlit Version)

 A secure file sharing application that uses RAM for temporary storage and client-side file handling.
 Files are never stored on the server's disk and are automatically deleted after download or after 1 hour.